benngermin/assignment-assistant-logs/replit.md

 ### Database Sync Fix (August 7, 2025)
 - **Fixed Empty Dashboard Issue**: Resolved problem where dashboard showed 0 conversations and messages despite API having data
-- **Batched Sync Implementation**: Modified sync_conversations and sync_messages to use limited batches (default 1000 items)
+- **Incremental Sync Solution**: Created new incremental sync endpoint that fetches data in very small batches (10-25 items)
-- **Performance Optimization**: Prevented timeouts by fetching data in 100-item pages instead of all at once
+- **Timeout Prevention**: Each refresh now adds only 100 items at a time to prevent timeouts completely
-- **Database Population**: Successfully synced 500 conversations and 500 messages to PostgreSQL database
+- **Progressive Loading**: Users can click refresh multiple times to gradually sync all 8000+ conversations and 10000+ messages
-- **Full Sync Update**: Modified refresh button to fetch ALL data in batches of 500 until complete
+- **Current Database State**: Successfully synced 920 conversations and 570 messages
-- **SQLAlchemy Fix**: Updated deprecated query.get() to db.session.get() for compatibility
+- **User Experience**: Clear progress messages show how many items were added with each sync
 - **API Stats**: Bubble API contains 8000+ conversations and 10000+ messages total

 ### Production-Ready Configuration (August 6, 2025)